 Today, 25 May 2014, we saw a White-backed Vulture (Gyps africanus) near Tétouan, northern Morocco.
-The bird was with the 3 Rüppell's Vultures and 38 Griffon Vultures that we saw yesterday and also today at the same site.
+The bird was with the group of 3 Rüppell's and 38 Griffon vultures that we saw yesterday at the same site (also present today).

-This is the first record for Morocco and North Africa for this species, and it is only the 4th or 5th record for the Western Palearctic.
-There were 3 records from southern Spain between 2008 and 2011.
-There was also an earlier record (October 2006) from southern Portugal but it was classed in Category D at the time, but probably may be reviewed in light of the subsequent records from Spain and Morocco (thanks to Javier Elloriaga, Dominic Mitchell, Richard Klim and other birders for their comments).
+This is the first record for Morocco and North Africa for this species, and it is only the 4th or 5th record (depending if the bird seen in Portugal is included or not) for the Western Palearctic.
+There were 3 records from southern Spain on the Strait of Gibraltar (2 at Tarifa and 1 at Algeciras) between 2008 and 2011.
+There was also an earlier record from southern Portugal (an adult at Cape São Vicente on 14 October 2006) but it was classed in Category D at the time.
+In light of the subsequent records from Spain and especially this one from Morocco, this Portuguese record probably may be reviewed. (thanks to Javier Elloriaga, Dominic Mitchell, Richard Klim and other birders for their comments).
 The White-backed Vulture breeds in sub-Saharan Africa and classified as Endangered by IUCN (Red List 2012).

-Vautour africain (Gyps africanus): une nouvelle espèce pour le Maroc et l'Afrique du Nord.
+Vautour africain ou Vautour à dos blanc (Gyps africanus): une nouvelle espèce pour le Maroc et l'Afrique du Nord.
+Un individu a été observé avec un groupe composé de 3 Vautours de Rüppell et de 38 Vautours fauves à Tétouan (nord du Maroc) aujourd'hui.
 L'espèce se reproduit en Afrique sub-saharienne et classé En danger (EN) par l'UICN (Liste Rouge 2012).

 Rachid El Khamlichi, Mohammed Karim El Haoua & Mohamed Amezian